sunghoonyang/Deep-Learning-Boot-Camp/Kaggle-PyTorch/README.md

 # Introduction
-Here, we investigate the effect of PyTorch model ensembles by combining the top-N single models crafted during the training phase phase.
+Here, we investigate the effect of PyTorch model ensembles by combining the top-N single models crafted during the training phase.
 The results demonstrate that model ensembles may significantly outperform conventional single model approaches.
-Moreover, teh method constructs an ensemble of deep CNN models with different architectures that are complementary to each other.
+Moreover, the method constructs an ensemble of deep CNN models with different architectures that are complementary to each other.

 **During inference, the responses of the individual ConvNets of the ensemble are averaged to form the final classification.**